Morris U. Cohen: 1941 Rapp-Coudert

 On August 12, 1941, the Brooklyn Eagle ran a top headline that read "$200,000 College Monopoly Laid to Boro Teacher and 2."
 Nathan H. Hecht, attorney and partner in the Kemkit Chemical Corporation made the charges.
 During the same hearing, Morris U. Cohen announced that he "had planned to disclose the kit racket in his own defense."

-On August 13, 1941, the Rapp-Coudert Committee finally listened to the charges of graft and corruption in the CCNY chemistry department submitted in the Spring by Cohen.
-Chemical kits sold to students at CCNY, Brooklyn College, and Queens College came from Kemkit Chemical Corporation, whose chairman was David Hart (chair of chemistry at Brooklyn College); Frederick Weber, Charles Marlies, and W.G.C.
+On August 13, 1941, the Rapp-Coudert Committee finally listened to the charges of graft and corruption in the City College of New York chemistry department submitted in the Spring by Cohen.
+Chemical kits sold to students at the City College of New York, Brooklyn College, and Queens College came from Kemkit Chemical Corporation, whose chairman was David Hart (chair of chemistry at Brooklyn College); Frederick Weber, Charles Marlies, and W.G.C.
 Hubner (also in the chemistry department), and outsider Nathaniel Hecht.
 "Progressive teachers active in ferretting out this state of affairs in the chemistry department were subsequently suspended by the Board of Higher Education on the charge of 'Communism'."
 The Board of Higher Education announced it would take immediate action against three college professors who owned shares in the Kemkit Scientific Chemical Corporation of Brooklyn, whose products they were making students buy.
 At a Teachers Union meeting later that day, Cohen praised colleague Morris U. Schappes for helping the fight against Hitler and native-born fascists like Coudert: "When that is done, Morris Schappes will be back in the halls of learning using science and knowledge to build a better world."
 The next day, August 14, the committee heard testimony from Charles A. Marlies, who testified that Cohen had worked for Kemkit in 1927: "I guess maybe Morris U. Cohen told them," meaning the Coudert committee about Kemkit.